 A member-governed Islamic investment club built on profit-sharing, not interest-bearing loans

-Qirād Club connects capital providers with Muslim SMEs through a structured partnership model rooted in Qur’ānic ethics, Mālikī jurisprudence, and modern governance.
+Qirād Club connects capital providers with Muslim SMEs through a structured partnership model rooted in Qur’ānic ethics, Mālikī jurisprudence, and modern governance — independently administered by ISAACS Attorneys as appointed wakīl and custodian.

 It exists for two reasons: